owocki/DecentralizationLayerCake/README.md

 ## MISC

-This project is inspired by [@Melt_Dem's tweet](https://twitter.com/Melt_Dem/status/1031190564639830016), and we are using their data as a starting point
+This project is inspired by [@Melt_Dem's tweet](https://twitter.com/Melt_Dem/status/1031190564639830016), and we are using their data as a starting point.
+See also: [AreWeDecentralizedYet](https://arewedecentralizedyet.com/)